Paul Kor: Art career

 Kor was awarded first prize - the "Golden Siren" sculpture - for his poster for the promotion of tourism at the Fourth International Tourism Posters Competition in 1966, in Milan, Italy.

 In addition to his constant activity as an artist in Israel and the world, Kor worked for many years in illustration and graphic design.
 He designed some of the banknotes and stamps of the State of Israel, and also designed and produced booklets and posters in Israel and in France.
-In 1968, his illustrated text-less book Tête-à-Queue was awarded the "Beautiful Book" prize in France, and was also exhibited at the Museum of Modern Art in Paris.

 At the beginning of the 1970s, Kor painted and designed the last series of the Israeli pound banknotes, which was the basis for the first series of Israeli shekel banknotes.
 The notes he designed depict portraits of Henrietta Szold (IL5), Moshe Montefiore (IL10), Chaim Weizmann (IL50) and Herzl (IL100).

 He was always searching for his identity and combined two worlds: the realistic one and the world of dreams.

 His paintings were exhibited in Paris, Oslo and London.
 In Israel, his works were shown at Gallery Rosenfeld, Yad Vashem in Jerusalem, the Petach Tikvah Museum of Art, and Yad Layeled.

 On the tenth anniversary of his death, Kor's oil painting The Cellist was exhibited at the Yad LaYeled Children's Museum at the Ghetto Fighters' House, alongside the children's books he wrote and illustrated.

 Two of his monotypes dated 1995 are in the Israel Museum’s collection in Jerusalem.